Tucupita Marcano Player Props: Pirates vs. Mariners

 Tucupita Marcano At The Plate

-- Marcano is hitting .253 with four doubles, a triple, two home runs and six walks.
+- Marcano is hitting .263 with five doubles, a triple, three home runs and six walks.

-- He has hit a long ball in two of 27 games played this year, and in 2.3% of his plate appearances.
+- Looking at the 28 games he has played this season, he's hit a long ball in three of them (10.7%), and in 3.3% of his trips to the plate.

-- In five games this year (18.5%), Marcano has picked up an RBI, including two games with multiple runs batted in.
+- Marcano has driven in a run in six games this season (21.4%), including two games with multiple runs batted in.

-- In eight of 27 games this year, he has scored, including multiple runs once.
+- He has scored at least once nine times this season (32.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.